welteki/docs.actuated.dev/docs/install-agent.md

 !!! info "Have you registered your organisation yet?"
     Before you can add an agent, you or your GitHub organisation admin will need to install the: [Actuated GitHub App](register.md).

-### Pick your Actuated Hosts
+### Pick your Actuated Servers

-Pick your Actuated Hosts carefully using our guide: [Pick a host for actuated](/provision-server.md)
+Pick your Actuated Servers carefully using our guide: [Pick a host for actuated](/provision-server.md)

 ## Review the End User License Agreement (EULA)